 Boil sweet potato just until soft but not mushy.
 Mushy potatoes retain more moisture making it difficult to shape patties.
 Perhaps such patties tend to fall apart while frying.

-Use roasted peanuts rather than the raw ones as it imparts a lovely nutty flavour.
+Use roasted peanuts or masala peanuts rather than raw ones as it imparts a lovely nutty flavour.

 Keep patties in the fridge for an hour before frying.
 It helps to hold patties well and prevent them from falling apart while frying.